altmp/altv-docs/articles/faq.md

 ## Is a token needed for development?

 No, a token isn't needed to develop on alt:V, the token is only needed to announce your server on Masterlist.

+## I have problems with pirate game copy & alt:V?

+We doesn't support pirate copy of the game.
+You can buy a license copy in game stores like Steam, Epic Games or Rockstar Games Launcher.